Do Go On - 532 - Dashcon Failure

 Yeah, you don't.

-and people following on Tumba were asked to donate
+So, attendees at the con and people following on Tumba were asked to donate.

-many people made donations via PayPal
+Many people made donations via PayPal.

-tonight as well if you want
+We have that available tonight as well, if you want.

-including those who donated in cash
+including those who donated in cash,

-but there was no written proof of anything
+but there was no written proof of anything.

-it later was in some small print
+I think that it later was in some small print that if you'd donate it on PayPal, you'd get it back.

-get it back, but I don't know that that happened.
+But I don't know that that happened.

 So that's fine.

-So they'd also said, like, we're having like
+So they'd also said, like, we're having like 7,000 people come, put aside some rooms for us.

-7,000 of your finest
+7,000 of your finest rooms, please.

-And then, like, three people have booked.
+And then like three people have booked.

 Yeah, it was about 15% of what they were pretty confident they were going to get.